FRC-Team-237/knowledge-base/content/Programing/Getting Started.md

   - start-here
 ---
 # Getting Started With Programming
-The goal of this article is to get a New Student (Or Mentor!) started with the programming tools offered by FIRST and the way that we as a team operate when programming a robot.
+The goal of this article is to get a New Student (Or Mentor!) started with the programming tools offered by FIRST and the way that we, as a team, operate when programming a robot.

 # Tools
 All the tools we need to download and install are linked in the table below.